The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case

 "Hip-hop has changed so much over the years, I don't think they'd rock with most of the music that gets played on radio today," he told The Source recently.
 "There aren't messages being told the way they used to anymore.
 I feel they would've changed that."

+Executive producer Anthony Hemingway also worked on American Crime Story: The People v.
+O.J.
+Simpson, and Unsolved will similarly examine the Los Angeles Police Department's twisted history with celebrity, race relations and internal corruption.

-Jimmi Simpson takes on the role of LAPD Detective Richard Poole, who would become convinced that Knight was behind both murders (Johnny Depp plays Poole in the upcoming movie LAbyrinth, based on the book by Randall Simpson), and Josh Duhamelas Detective Greg Kading, who detailed exactly whom he believes is responsible in his 2011 book Murder Rap: The Untold Story of the Biggie Smalls and Tupac Shakur Murder Investigations and who is an executive producer on Unsolved.
+Jimmi Simpson takes on the role of LAPD Detective Richard Poole (Johnny Depp plays Poole in the upcoming movie LAbyrinth, based on the book by Randall Simpson), and Josh Duhamelas Detective Greg Kading, who detailed exactly whom he believes is responsible in his 2011 book Murder Rap: The Untold Story of the Biggie Smalls and Tupac Shakur Murder Investigations and who is an executive producer on Unsolved.

-Orlando Anderson, the alleged gang member Shakur had tussled with hours before he died, was considered a prime suspect—at least by L.A. police—but nothing ever came of it.
+Orlando Anderson, the man Shakur had tussled with hours before he died, was considered a prime suspect—at least by L.A. police—but nothing ever came of it.
 Shakur's mother filed a wrongful death lawsuit against Anderson in September 1997, alleging that he pulled the trigger and was later seen carrying the same kind of gun that killer her son, a .40-caliber Glock.

 In May 1998, Anderson was killed along with another man in what police deemed an unrelated gang shoot-out in Compton, Calif.

-Far more prevalent, due to their widely publicized beef, was speculation that Notorious B.I.G. was behind it, and in turn Knight masterminded Biggie's murder.
+Far more prevalent, due to their widely publicized beef, was speculation that Notorious B.I.G. were behind Shakur's murder and in turn Knight masterminded Biggie's murder.
 Numerous sources laid out various theories to the Los Angeles Times, including that Biggie had been in Vegas at the time and had put a $1 million hit on his rival.
 (Biggie's mother, Volletta Wallace, told Rolling Stone in 2010 that the idea her son had masterminded the Vegas attack was "so ridiculous.")

 Jim Smeal/WireImage